Contemporaneous Period Schedule Analysis Methodology

 7.3 USE OF CALENDARS

-The use of calendars is an important, and often overlooked consideration when reviewing the schedules selected for the analysis.
+The use of calendars is an important, and often overlooked, consideration when reviewing the schedules selected for the contemporaneous period analysis.
 There are several aspects of the project calendars that must be considered.

 The first consideration is the calendars themselves.
 It is important to note if the specific calendars were changed during the evolution of the schedules.
 If a five-day, eight-hour per day calendar is changed to a five-day, ten-hour per day calendar, the effects on the schedule will be significant and these types of changes must be understood and documented by the schedule analyst.